pelletier/go-toml/README.md

 Go-toml provides the following features for using data parsed from TOML documents:

 * Load TOML documents from files and string data
-* Easily navigate TOML structure using TomlTree
+* Easily navigate TOML structure using Tree
 * Line & column position data for all parsed elements
 * [Query support similar to JSON-Path](query/)
 * Syntax errors contain line and column numbers